SpatialTemporalModel/STPM-COVID/README.md

 ## Methods and Implementation
 Data was extracted from 1point3acres.com website which is a public database that uses epidemiologic and spatial data from the John Hopkins University coronavirus Resource Center.
 The R-package ‘caret’ was used to create a temporal and spatio-temporal prediction model of new cases and death on a county level.
 Regression was performed using the machine learning algorithm ‘Spatial Random Forest’ to create spatio-temporal prediction models.

+Additionally, Diffusion Convolutional Recurrent Neural Network (DCRNN, https://github.com/liyaguang/DCRNN) was explored using similar database.
+The model can effectively utilize spatial-temporal data by accounting for spatial dependencies using diffusion convolutional layers and by accounting for temporal dependecies using recurrent layers.
+Adjacency matrix was calculated by each county's representative geo-coordinates, i.e. longitude and latitude and their pair-wise distance.
+Tensorflow v1.4 was used to apply the model to train and evaluate COVID-19 data.

 ## Results